Princess Claudine of Teck: Biography

 Her childhood and early youth were spent in Vienna with her parents and siblings.
 Her mother died in 1841, as a result of an accident in which she was run over by horses.
 Her sister Amelia's marriage to Baron (later Count) Paul von Hügel and their transfer to Reinthal Castle near Graz, led her to take up residence in a Swiss-style chalet a short distance from her sister.

 On 1 December 1863, her father’s cousin King William I of Württemberg granted Claudine and her brother Francis the title and rank of princes (fürst) of Teck, with the style of Serene Highness.

 Claudine had a great fondness for gardening and farming.
 In her residence she had a farm.
-Her life was spent with her sister's family (her husband and their only child, Paul Julius (1872-1912) known as Bubi).
+Her life was spent with her sister's family (her husband and their only child, Paul Julius von Hügel, known as Bubi).
 They alternated local life with occasional family visits such as those of the family of her brother Francis and his wife Mary Adelaide and their children, among whom was Princess Mary, future queen consort of the United Kingdom.
-In the fall of 1869 she visited the United Kingdom invited by her brother Francis and sister-in-law.
+In the autumn of 1869 she visited the United Kingdom invited by her brother Francis and sister-in-law.
 The visit lasted until the new year (1870) and included a short stay in Windsor Castle summoned by Queen Victoria.

 She died of diphtheria on 18 November 1894, fourteen months after the death of her sister Amelia in 1893.
 Previously, on 10 November 1893, she had made a will.